Updated Visitor Guidelines - Maui Memorial Medical Center

 - Security at the entrance will provide the visitor with a visitor badge specific to the room and bed that they are visiting.

-- Women in labor are permitted one (1) designated visitor for their entire stay and may also designate a midwife or doula to be present during labor and through the delivery.
+- Women in labor are permitted no more than two (2) visitors per patient at a time: one (1) banded designated support person, 24/7 (same person for duration of stay) and one (1) visitor or doula/midwife during active labor.
 The specific midwife or doula will be indicated in the plan of care.
 Women in labor and their visitors may enter at either the Main Lobby or the ER/PCI entrance.

 - Pediatric inpatients may have two (2) parents or guardians with them at all times.

 - Procedural/surgical patients may have one (1) support person accompany them to Ambulatory Care Services (ACS) and return to meet the patient when they are ready for discharge.
 They will exit the building during the procedure and recovery.
 The patients in the ACS area may designate family/support person(s) to receive text notification of their procedure progress.